 Fast dithered layers

-The dithered material is the composition of two meshes with top layer implemented as dither translucent.
-That combination allows to use the slow translucent materials only where it is needed and increase quality of lighting and reflections with low cost by using the opaque material over the translucent.
+The dithered material is the composition of two meshes with the top layer implemented as dither translucent.
+That combination allows using the slow translucent materials only where it is needed and increases quality of lighting and reflections with low cost by using the opaque material over the translucent.

-- Top mesh layer uses opaque dithered opaque material that has high quality reflections and lighting implemented by Epic.
+- The top mesh layer uses opaque dithered opaque material that has high-quality reflections and lighting implemented by Epic.

-- Bottom mesh layer uses layer translucent material that is covered by top layer using dithered transition.
+- The bottom mesh layer uses layer translucent material that is covered by the top layer using a dithered transition.

 It’s good practice to use bottom translucent layer only where it is needed and cut invisible parts of this mesh to increase a performance by lowering the geometry overdraw.